glouppe/info8006-introduction-to-ai/lecture1.md

 # Acting rationally

-- A **rational agent** acts so as to achieve the best (expected) outcome.
+A **rational agent** acts so as to achieve the best (expected) outcome.
 - Correct logical inference is just one of several possible mechanisms for achieving this goal.
 - Perfect rationality cannot be achieved due to computational limitations!
   The amount of reasoning is adjusted according to available resources and importance of the result.
 - The brain is good at making rational decisions but not perfect either.

-- Rationality only concerns *what* decisions are made (not the thought process behind them, human-like or not).
+Rationality only concerns *what* decisions are made (not the thought process behind them, human-like or not).

-- Goals are expressed in terms of the **performance** or **utility** of outcomes.
+Goals are expressed in terms of the **performance** or **utility** of outcomes.
 Being rational means maximizing its expected performance.
-    - The standard of rationality is general and mathematically well defined.
+The standard of rationality is general and mathematically well defined.
-- In this course, we will study general principles of rational agents and the components for constructing them.

 ---